 Pascal's triangle is a classic graphical representation of binomial coefficients:

 The nth row of Pascal's triangle consists of the binomial coefficients C(n, 0) to C(n, n).
 Because of the triangular arrangement, the identity C(n+1, m) = C(n, m-1) + C(n, m) corresponds to a rule that each entry is the sum of the two neighboring entries from the row above.
 This rule makes it easy to generate additional rows.
 (Proceeding in this fashion from C(0, 0) to the desired C(n, m) would be a very inefficient algorithm for generating C(n, m).
 It is not how this method is implemented.)
 Pascal's triangle exhibits many other fascinating patterns that arise from various binomial coefficient identities.

-If you need multiple sequential binomial coefficients from a row of Pascal's triangle, that is mutiple C(n, m) with the same n and increasing m, it is much more efficient to use BinomialCoefficients(Int32), which generates the coefficients iteratively, than to call this method independently for each one.
+If you need multiple, sequential binomial coefficients from a row of Pascal's triangle, that is multiple C(n, m) with the same n and increasing m, it is much more efficient to use BinomialCoefficients(Int32), which generates the coefficients iteratively, than to call this method independently for each one.